Ten years after the Huygens landing: The story of its images

 ESA / NASA / University of Arizona

-Huygens DISR panorama of Titan's surface
+Huygens DISR panorama of Titan’s surface (official release)

 This 360-degree panorama from the Huygens spacecraft, hand-assembled from a number of Descent Imager Spectral Radiometer (DISR) images, was taken at a distance of 8 kilometers (5 miles) above the surface of Titan at a resolution of about 20 meters (about 65 feet) per pixel.
 The left-hand side, behind Huygens, shows a boundary between light and dark areas.
 The white streaks seen near this boundary could be ground 'fog,' as they were not immediately visible from higher altitudes.